ArinKothari/ingredient-phrase-tagger/README.md

     ./roundtrip.sh

-You can edit this script to specify the size of your training and testing set.
+* You can edit this script to specify the size of your training and testing set and change the contents of the input file `ingredients-snapshot.csv`.
-The default is 20k training examples and 2k test examples.
+The default covers all training and test examples.
+* If the shell script is modified it loses it's execution permission, for that run:

+        chmod +x roundtrip.sh

+See the top of this README for an example of the expected output.
+* To visualize the accuracy of the model, you can open the `output.html` file in `ingredient-phrase-tagger\tmp`.

 ### Training